“When a noble disciple recollects the Tathāgata, on that occasion his mind is not obsessed by lust, hatred, or delusion;

 The traditional Pali mantra: “Buddhaṃ saraṇaṃ gacchāmi, Dhammaṃ saraṇaṃ gacchāmi, Saṅghaṃ saraṇaṃ gacchāmi,” meaning, “To the Buddha… Dhamma… Sangha I go for refuge”, is often recited under one’s breath or silently throughout the day and counted on a string of mala beads.
 Recollecting the Triple Gem—the Buddha, Dhamma, and Sangha—recalling their qualities and deepening our refuge, brings joy to the heart and helps purify the mind.
 We then dedicate the goodness of our virtuous actions to the awakening of all beings.
 Simultaneously, we dedicate this goodness to the creation of Clear Mountain Monastery, a spiritual refuge for all.

 To recite the the mantra 108 times, or one round on a long Clear Mountain Mala, takes approximately ten minutes, and represents a powerful, daily reminder of our faith.
+A video of how to use malas in practice may be found here.
 Together, let’s continue the Recitation of Refuge.
 Sadhu!

 Goal: 10,000,000 Recitations